DorAvissar/Resume_Challenge_AWS/README.md

 - <a href="https://awstip.com/managing-secrets-on-terraform-71ed245a455f">env variables <variable-name></a>

 ## CI/CD
-Once I had the storage container and static website setup, it was really nice to be able to push updates via GitHub and have a Workflow automatically update the contents of the container.
-Plus this workflow purges the CDN cache so that any updates you make are immediately reflected.
+Once I had everything setup , it was really nice to be able to push updates via GitHub and have a Workflow automatically run.

-- I followed Microsoft's docs on [Using GitHub Actions workflow to deploy a static website in Azure Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-static-site-github-actions?tabs=userlevel) which was mostly straightfoward.
-- Every required secret for backend job ,terraform and frontend job are stored as secrets in github actions.
-- Creating a cicd pipeline definitely improve the development process so the developers can focus on the product instead of focusing on deployment and management of it.
+This GitHub Actions workflow automates the deployment and testing processes for a web application and Lambda functions.
+Named "Upload Website," it triggers on pushes to the main branch or manual dispatch.
+- The workflow consists of two jobs: "deploy" and "testLambda.
+- "The "deploy" job uses jakejarvis/s3-sync-action to synchronize the contents of the website directory to an AWS S3 bucket located in the eu-central-1 region, ensuring files are kept private.
+It then initiates a CloudFront cache invalidation to ensure updated content is globally available.
+- The "testLambda" job runs on an Ubuntu environment, setting up Python, caching dependencies, installing requirements from tests/requirements.txt, and executing tests using pytest for Lambda functions.

+This CI/CD pipeline integrates seamlessly with AWS services and GitHub Actions, facilitating automated deployment and testing to maintain application reliability and efficiency.